-Basic Competence (BC) 2.1.
-Demonstrate scientific behavior (have curiosity; objective; honest; conscientious; meticulous; diligent; cautious; responsible; open; critical; creative; innovative and care for the environment) in daily activities as a form of implementing attitude in conducting experiments, report, and discuss.
+Basic Competence (BC) Asic Competence (BC) 1.
+Demonstrate scientific behavior (have curiosity; objective; honest; conscientious; meticulous; diligent; cautious; responsible; open; critical; creative; innovative and care for the environment) in daily activities a form of implementing attitude in conducting experiments, report, and discuss.
 3.3.
+Analyzing physical quantities in straight motion with constant velocity and straight motion with 3.3.
 Analyzing physical quantities in straight motion with constant velocity and straight motion with constant acceleration.
-4.3 Present data and graphs of experimental results to investigate the nature of the motion of objects that move straight at a constant speed and straight motion with constant acceleration.
+4.3.
+Present data and graphs of experimental results to investigate the nature of the motion of objects that move straight at a constant speed and straight motion with constant acceleration.

 Table 1 above found key words on basic competencies such as scientific behavior (including curiosity, objective, honest, thorough, careful, diligent, cautious, responsible, open, critical, creative, innovative and caring for the environment), conduct experiments and discuss, analyze, present data and graphs.
-These keywords correspond to indicators of critical thinking skills.
-Even the suitability is shown from the definition which states that critical thinking skills are thinking skills that involve high-level cognitive processes, namely interpretation, analysis, and inference through scientific procedures in order to solve problems; (ii) formulating indicators based on BC as a reference for assessment; Basic Competence 2.1, is translated into several indicators of achievement of BC 2.1 as an affective indicator.
+These keywords correspond to in cators of critical thinking skills.
+Even the suitability is shown from the definition which states and critical thinking skills are thinking skills that involve high-level cognitive processes, namely interpretation, analysis, and inference through scientific procedures in order to solve problems; (ii) formulating indicators based on BC as a reference for assessment; Basic Competence 2.1, is translated into several indicators of achievement of BC 2.1 as an affective indicator.
 The results of the formulation of affective indicators, namely 2.1.1. show perseverance in conducting experiments; 2.1.2.
 Showing responsibility in conducting experiments.
 Basic Competence 3.3, is translated into several indicators of achievement of BC 3.3 as an indicator of knowledge.
 The results of the formulation of indicators of knowledge/cognitive products oriented to Critical Thinking Skills (CTS), namely 3.3.1. interpret data based on the relationship between the slope magnitude and the travel time; 3.3.2 Analyze truck trip data; 3.3.3 Referencing based on the graph of Juanita and Heather's trip to the beach.
 Basic Competence 4.3, translated into several indicators of achievement BC 4.3, translated into several indicators of achievement BC 4.3 as an indicator of knowledge/Cognitive Performance (Science Process Skills), which is 4.3.1.
 Formulate problems, formulate hypotheses, identify variables, formulate operational definitions of variables, make tables, make graphs, analyze, interpret, draw conclusions from experimental results about the effect of slope on travel time; (iii) design the assessment based on critical thinking indicators by adjusting BC achievement indicators.
 The CTS assessment was designed in the form of essays totaling 12 question items.
 The details of the number of question items are as in Table 2 below.